Get your free and exclusive +30-page Authentication Analytics Whitepaper

 5.1 Passkey Login Rate#

-The core metric in login analytics is the passkey login rate—the percentage of authentication attempts completed using passkeys.
+The core metric in login analytics is the passkey login rate (passkey usage rate).
+It's the percentage of authentication attempts completed using passkeys.
 This passkey analytics metric appears across all active platforms with both trend charts and absolute numbers.

 5.2 Login Initiation Methods#